KristyNerhaugen/kn-tech-blog/README.md

 ## Description

 ### For this challenge, I created the back end and front end of a tech blog website.
 KN Tech Blog is a CMS-style blog that allows users to publish articles, blog posts, thoughts and opinions.
+By inputing their email, a username, and a password, users can create an account.
+Users must be logged in to add reviews and comments.

 ## Table of Contents